Coronary Stent Implantation

 What is a coronary stent?

 A coronary stent is a mesh-like tube placed in the coronary arteries during a coronary stent implantation, to keep the arteries open in the treatment of coronary heart disease.
+A specialist doctor called a cardiologist typically performs stent implantation procedures.

 Coronary artery disease occurs when the coronary arteries supplying the heart with oxygen, become narrow with fatty deposits laid inside the walls.
 This blockage can cause pain in the chest (also known as “angina”) or a heart attack.